vtex-apps/store-icons/README.md

 ## Description

-All the icons that Dreamstore apps use.
+All Dreamstore icons components.

+**Disclaimer** Don't fork this project, use, contribute, or open issue with your feature request.

 ## Release schedule